Retinol When Breastfeeding: Safety & Alternatives

 Image: Shutterstock

 It is not necessary to cease all skincare treatments during breastfeeding.
 Retinoids are primarily used for acne and psoriasis, and certain alternative treatments may provide comparable results and be used safely in nursing mothers.
 However, it is advisable to consult a board-certified dermatologist first.
-Alternatives include:

-For acne treatment (11)
+For treatment of acne while breastfeeding (11)

-1. Azelaic acid: It is used topically and has antioxidant, anti-inflammatory, and comedolyticiXAgents that can unclog skin pores or hair follicles clogged with oil, dead skin cells, and bacteria properties.
+1. Azelaic acid: It is used topically and has antioxidant, anti-inflammatory, and comedolyticiAgents that can unclog skin pores or hair follicles clogged with oil, dead skin cells, and bacteria properties.
 Twice daily application up to a maximum strength of 20% may be considered safe during breastfeeding.

 2. Benzoyl peroxide: When applied topically, it shows antimicrobial and keratolytic properties and may be used in combination with antibiotics.
-Systemic absorption is minimal, and twice daily application of products containing 5% benzoyl peroxide may be considered safe.
+Systemic absorption is minimal, and twice daily application of products containing 5% benzoyl peroxide while breastfeeding may be considered safe.

 3. Sodium sulfacetamide: It is a topical antimicrobial agent that may be used when breastfeeding.
 The only exception is if the breastfeeding infant has glucose-6-phosphate dehydrogenase (G6PD) deficiency or hyperbilirubinemia, as it may increase the risk of infantile jaundice and kernicterus.